Luanda Travel Guide

 construction cranes and luxury cars abound, while the shanty towns

 at the city's periphery grow larger every week.
-Angola's oil and
+It is the country's

-residential centre, and home to a surprisingly well connected
+home to a surprisingly well connected airport, offering direct

-airport, offering direct flights to most major international
+flights to most major international cities.
+Luanda attracts few

-Founded by Portuguese colonists in 1575, Luanda became an important seaport and export base for both minerals and foodstuffs, and (more infamously) slaves sent in their hundreds of thousands to the Portuguese colonies in Brazil.
+Founded by Portuguese colonists in 1575, Luanda became an important seaport and export base for both minerals and foodstuffs, and (more infamously) slaves who were sent in their hundreds of thousands to the Portuguese colonies in Brazil.
 Many of these slaves spent their last night in the impressive de Fortaleza de São Miguel, dating from 1576.
 This structure was the colonial heart of the old city, a well defended citadel that was home to the Portuguese garrison and its merchants.
 The nearby National Museum of Slavery houses artefacts and images from this terrible time.
-Luanda's oldest building, and certainly its best loved, is the Igreja Nossa Senhora do Pópulo, a beautiful church dating from 1482 famed for its notable baroque interior.
-Another church, the Igreja da Nazare, dates from 1664 and is worth seeing for its altar made of Italian rose marble.
+There are also beautiful, ancient churches and interesting museums to spend time in; a welcomed respite from encouters with the city's grim history of slavery.

-The heart of Luanda is the Marginal, the road running along the harbour promenade.
-Good restaurants and cafés can be found here and it is popular with people from all walks of life.
-The best beach in town is probably Mussulo, which can be accessed by boat from the main harbour.
+Luanda also has a vast array of good restaurants and cafés on offer, and sun-worshippers should visit the best beach in town, Mussulo, which can be accessed by boat from the main harbour.
 Also, don't miss a shopping trip to Benfica market where everything from Tupperware to good quality African crafts is sold in a vibrant, cacophonic and richly scented environment that only an African city can provide.

 Become our Luanda Travel Expert